 Prospect Park in Brooklyn is a public park covering 2.37 km² / 2.55 ft².
 It was designed by Frederick Law Olmsted and Calvert Vaux after they had completed Central Park in Manhattan.
 Its landscaping began in 1866, and the park opened to the public a year later even though work on it was still being conducted.
 These activities were finished in 1873.
 Elms have always been a feature of the park.

-As a result of a successful test involving DutchTrig® injections in the Bronx, Brooklyn authorities decided in 2016 to have their own elms injected.
+As a result of a successful test involving DutchTrig® vaccinations in the Bronx, Brooklyn authorities decided in 2016 to have their own elms vaccinated.
 Some of the trees being protected include a number dating back to the landscaping of the park which makes them truly historic.